rdmpage/biostor/README.md

 nanobox deploy
 ```

+### Things to remember

+- Make sure that your DNS for your website points to the IP address (A-Record) of the nanobox app (find the A-Record in the “Network” tab).

+- Add New Relic key to the “CONFIG” tab.

+### Nanobox resources required

+Initially ran on Google Cloud using f1-micro (1 vCPU, 0.6 GB memory), which Google Cloud reported was overused.
+Can add more resources via nanobox “scale” which sets up a new server.
+Need to explore why we need more resources.

 ## Monitoring

 Added New Relic key, after a while New Relic shows data for the app https://rpm.newrelic.com/accounts/691868/applications/8332767